 A lone blimp flies across the sky.
 Car headlights on a highway are sole spirits leading the way; shining as the Sun God shines.
 The Sun reminds us we each have a unique Self, with the strength and will to find the path we must take.
 Yet, we aren’t alone on this journey.
 Perhaps this is why we’ve worshipped the Sun for centuries.

 The Sun and Richard Lippold ends with images of Egyptian figures holding the Sun in reverence.
 We see images: sculptures of the Sun by various artists of diverse nationalities in different eras of time.
 Then, in the center of the screen, in all its controversial magnificence is Richard Lippold’s installation at The MET, glimmering brightest of all.
 Turning, spinning with all its multifaceted pieces.
 The Sun brings together countless bits of experience.

 The Sun is the Self at the center of each person’s individual universe waiting to unify disparate parts – waiting to be born.

-For anyone, finding this center calls for the qualities Ingela Romare saw in Leo: “It was as if nothing in the universe left Leo Hurwitz indifferent.
+Indeed, for anyone, finding this center calls for the qualities Ingela Romare saw in Leo: “It was as if nothing in the universe left Leo Hurwitz indifferent.
 Everything was embraced with curiosity and concern.”

-“The talks with Lippold added new insights and stimulated a further quest to discover in it its embracing metaphor – how it embodies not only his experience but mine as well, yours as well, in short our common sharing of the power of the Sun as it lives inside all of us who spend some time on this planet Earth.”
+“The talks with Lippold added new insights and stimulated a further quest to discover in it its embracing metaphor – how it embodies not only his experience but mine as well, yours as well, in short, our common sharing of the power of the Sun as it lives inside all of us who spend some time on this planet Earth.”